fellmirr/eantnu-voting-broker/README.md

 # eantnu-voting-broker

-Logs in to OpaVote and sends voting codes to all the people specified in the `config/voters` json files.
+Logs in to OpaVote and sends voting codes on slack to all the people specified in the `config/voters` json files.

 ## Prerequisites